Dysphagia lusoria is an impairment of swallowing due to compression from an aberrant right subclavian artery (arteria

 Compression of the oesophagus by the aberrant right subclavian artery can be exacerbated by atherosclerosis or aneurysmal dilatation.

 Chest x-ray can demonstrate enlargement of the superior mediastinum.

 Barium study of the oesophagus may show the indentation on the posterior esophageal wall by the artery.

-The word lusoria comes from the Greek phrase lusus naturae, meaning "freak of nature", which refers to the anomalous course of the artery 1.
+The word lusoria comes from the Latin phrase lusus naturae, meaning "freak of nature", which refers to the anomalous course of the artery 1.

 As adult onset of dysphagia lusoria is rare, it should prompt evaluation for other reasons such as malignancy, vascular disease or gastro-oesophageal reflux disease (GORD) 3,4,5.

 - 1. Bayford D. An Account of a Singular Case of Deglutition.
 Memoirs Med Soc London 1794; 2:271.

 - 2. Levitt B, Richter JE.
 Dysphagia lusoria: a comprehensive review.
 Dis.
 Esophagus.
 2007;20 (6): 455-60. doi:10.1111/j.1442-2050.2007.00787.x - Pubmed citation